Donald Trump Speaks At Ohio GOP Fundraiser, Says ‘There’s Been A Lot Of Craziness,’ But Is Silent On McCain

 He discussed Mollie Tibbetts’ death, allegedly at the hands of Christhian Bahena Rivera, who may have entered the country illegally.

-President Trump also criticized ESPN and CBS for not broadcasting the national anthem due to controversy, according to The Daily Mail.
+President Trump also criticized ESPN and CBS for not broadcasting the national anthem due to controversy, according to the Daily Mail.

 He praised Kanye West for his support, saying “Kanye West has some real power.”

-The president also criticized former FBI director James Comey, saying, “he’s a liar and he’s a leaker,” according to The New York Times.
+“He’s a liar and he’s a leaker,” Trump said, according to The New York Times.

 The speech follows this week’s plea bargain of Michael Cohen, the president’s former personal lawyer.
-Cohen plead guilty to eight felonies.
+Cohen pleaded guilty to eight felonies.
 Paul Manafort, the president’s 2016 campaign chairman, was convicted this week of fraud charges.

 Today, Trump Organization CEO Allen Weisselberg was granted immunity by federal prosecutors in exchange for providing information about Cohen.

-“We’re bringing it all back,” the president said in his speech, according to The New York Times.
+“We’re bringing it all back,” the president said in his speech, according to the New York Times.
 “There’s been a lot of craziness.”